districtr/districtr/docs/10spatialabilities/placeexceptions.md

   - State Assembly, State Senate and U.S. House for Los Angeles, CA
 - "Boundaries" from `/assets/current_districts/`
   - El Paso, TX when base units aren't precincts.

-_could an extra layers spatial_ability be added?_
-_could a map style spatial_ability be added?_
-_altcounties by state rather than place_

 ## Exceptions Among the Plugins